Important: If you do not understand anything in these terms and conditions or have any questions, ask us before you accept them.

-Currency cut-off time means, in relation to a particular currency and country, the cut off time for that currency and country as set out for International transfers in the FAQs at nab.com.au.
+Currency cut-off and processing times means, in relation to a particular currency and country, the cut off time for that currency and country as set out in the international funds transfer guide.

 Foreign beneficiary account means an account that is held by the beneficiary of the transfer overseas in either AUD or a foreign currency.
 It does not include an account that is held by the beneficiary in Australia in a foreign currency.

 International transfer means a funds transfer from a source account to a foreign beneficiary account in accordance with an international transfer instruction.